-Although some of the strongest scientific evidence for the beneficial effects of Omega-3 fatty acids is in the area of heart health, latest research continues to show that consuming a diet rich in Omega-3 fatty acids from fish oil may also offer brain health benefits.
+Although some of the strongest scientific evidence for the beneficial effects of Omega-3 fatty acids is in the area of heart health, the latest research continues to show that consuming a diet rich in Omega-3 fatty acids from fish oil may also offer brain health benefits.
 In a new study published in the journal

-Neurology, researchers took blood samples from 1, 575 participants with an average age of 67 from the running Framingham offspring Cohort.
+In neurology, researchers took blood samples from 1, 575 participants with an average age of 67 from the running Framingham offspring Cohort.